truera/kubernetes-ingress-controller/keps/0002-kong-gateway-api.md

 spec:
   controllerName: konghq.com/gateway-controller
 ```
 This will be instrumented by the controller manager as a flag, though the above will be the default case when
 the flag isn't set:

 ```shell
 manager --gateway-class konghq.com/gateway-controller
 ```

+1. I think you are mixing controllerName and GatewayClass.Spec.Name here.
+Be clear about which one of them the user should be using to tie things together.
+2. The project may benefit from multiple GatewayClasses in future.
+Like a GatewayClass for each: L4, L7, combined, other features.
+And to that end, consider naming and versioning the GatewayClass accordingly, something like KongDefaultL7.
+The specific examples I've given are less relevant, the thing to focus on is GatewayClass names having more semantic to them than just an additional resource.
+This doesn't need to happen in the first few release at all but please pond

 ##### Additional Considerations